kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 ## Background

-Currently, there is no common workload-level API for expressing disruption cost of a pod across different node autoscalers:
+Currently, there is no shared workload-level API for expressing disruption cost of a pod across different node autoscalers:

 - Cluster Autoscaler does not consider pod disruption cost in the scale-down process, so it can pick nodes whose removal will be more disruptive than others.
 - Karpenter uses `controller.kubernetes.io/pod-deletion-cost` for node disruption scoring, but it overloads a ReplicaSet deletion signal with node disruption semantics.